“My vision, all I have to give through poetry is a personal ever-unfolding understanding of God.”

 on the League of Canadian Poets’ Council, and chair of the Feminist Caucus.

 Allison Grayhurst is a full member of the League of Canadian Poets.
-She has more than 360 poems published in over 185 international magazines/journals/anthologies.
+She has more than 400 poems published in over 205 international magazines/journals/anthologies.
 Her book Somewhere Falling was published by Beach Holme Publishers, a Porcepic Book, in Vancouver in 1995.
 Since then she has published ten other books of poetry and four collections with Edge Unlimited Publishing.
 Prior to the publication of Somewhere Falling she had a poetry book published, Common Dream, and four chapbooks published by The Plowman.
 Her poetry chapbook The River is Blind was published by Ottawa publisher above/ground press December 2012.
+Her e-chapbook Surrogate Dharma is pending publication by Kind of a Hurricane Press, Barometric Pressures Author Series.

 Amazon Author Page: amazon.com/author/allisongrayhurst